skordal/potato/README.md

 of the RISC-V specification version 2.0 and supports the machine mode and the Mbare addressing environment of the RISC-V privileged architecture, version 1.7.

-The processor has been tested on a Arty board using the example SoC design provided in the `example/` directory.
+The processor has been tested on a Arty board using the example SoC design provided in the `example/` directory and the Hello World application available in `software/hello`.
+Synthesis and implementation has been tested on various versions of Xilinx' Vivado, most recently version 2016.1.

 ## Features